 - Faculty/Staff Advisor Relationship Statement: A non-binding agreement that clarifies expectations for the role of the faculty with the group.

-- Faculty/Staff Advisor Professional Staff Support: A professional staff member in the Office of Student Involvement & Leadership who is available to consult with advisors as needed.
+- Faculty/Staff Advisor Professional Staff Support: A professional staff member, Elizabeth (Beth) Conrad, in the Office of Student Involvement & Leadership who is available to consult with advisors as needed.

 - Faculty/Staff Advisor In-Service: A session offered each semester for new or seasoned advisors.

-- Student Organization Handbook: New for fall 2012, a document outlining procedures for reserving space, hosting events, risk management, and more!
+- Student Organization Handbook: A document outlining procedures for reserving space, hosting events, risk management, and more!

 - Faculty/Staff Advisor LISTSERV List: A method for Student Involvement & Leadership to distribute student group-related info to keep Advisors in the loop while also offering a forum for advice/support.
 To subscribe, contact Elizabeth (Beth) Conrad at firstname.lastname@example.org.

 - Faculty/Staff Advisor Recognition: In its second year, an event that recognizes the contributions to student organizations made by Faculty/Staff Advisors.
-View photos from the October 2012 event!
+View photos from the November 2013 or October 2012 events!

 - List of Groups Seeking Advisors